 Experiencing life at Vodafone

-After graduating in 2015, Xaviere is now part of Vodafone’s sought-after Discover Graduate Programme.
+After graduating in 2015, Xaviere became part of Vodafone’s sought-after Discover Graduate Programme.

-“The Discover Graduate Programme consists of four six-month placements in different parts of the business.
-It’s such an amazing opportunity!
-It means that I can work in different departments and teams, learning new skills each time, but also building on skills I’ve learnt from my past placements and increasing the value I can add to the business.
+“The Discover Graduate Programme consisted of four six-month placements in different parts of the business.
+It was such an amazing opportunity!
+It meant that I could work in different departments and teams, learning new skills each time, but also building on skills I learned from my past placements and increasing the value I can add to the business.
 It’s a great way to help you decide what career path you’d like to follow.”

 “I often put my hand up to help with events and activities in the wider community through Vodafone’s Hands Up volunteering programme.
 I’ve helped out at Feed the Need to make and deliver lunches to school children, as well as helping VOYCE Whakarongo Mai by creating prototype welcome packs for children in foster care.”